projectcapsule/capsule/docs/content/general/crds-apis.md

         <td><b><a href="#tenantspecnetworkpoliciesindexegressindextoindexipblock">ipBlock</a></b></td>
         <td>object</td>
         <td>
-          IPBlock defines policy on a particular IPBlock.
+          ipBlock defines policy on a particular IPBlock.
 If this field is set then neither of the other fields can be.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#tenantspecnetworkpoliciesindexegressindextoindexnamespaceselector">namespaceSelector</a></b></td>
         <td>object</td>
         <td>
-          Selects Namespaces using cluster-scoped labels.
+          namespaceSelector selects namespaces using cluster-scoped labels.
 This field follows standard label selector semantics; if present but empty, it selects all namespaces.
- If PodSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods matching PodSelector in the Namespaces selected by NamespaceSelector.
-Otherwise it selects all Pods in the Namespaces selected by NamespaceSelector.<br/>
+ If podSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the namespaces selected by namespaceSelector.
+Otherwise it selects all pods in the namespaces selected by namespaceSelector.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#tenantspecnetworkpoliciesindexegressindextoindexpodselector">podSelector</a></b></td>
         <td>object</td>
         <td>
-          This is a label selector which selects Pods.
+          podSelector is a label selector which selects pods.
 This field follows standard label selector semantics; if present but empty, it selects all pods.
- If NamespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods matching PodSelector in the Namespaces selected by NamespaceSelector.
-Otherwise it selects the Pods matching PodSelector in the policy's own Namespace.<br/>
+ If namespaceSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the Namespaces selected by NamespaceSelector.
+Otherwise it selects the pods matching podSelector in the policy's own namespace.<br/>
         </td>
         <td>false</td>
       </tr></tbody>